 DRC and its deployees operate in some of the most dangerous places in the world and numerous employees both work and live under very tough conditions.
 It is often not only security threats or a never-ending workload that pose major challenges, but also the feeling of isolation, a lack of privacy, bad or even non-existent supervision, poor accommodation, unhealthy food, illness or a difficult relationship with the home-based families.
 These can all be significant stress factors affecting the well-being of the deployee.

 The DRC Stand-by Roster therefore constantly tries to improve the staff support given to its members before, during and after a deployment.
 The staff support offered includes the following elements:

 1) Briefing Before a Deployment:

 Prior to deployment, the DRC Stand-by Roster will facilitate individual briefings with the experts in regards to administrative expectations with a focus on practicalities.
-Prior DRC experience has shown that thorough briefing increases work satisfaction and deployee efficiency, both prerequisites for high-level performance.
-During the pre-deployment briefing we outline all the administrative procedures in regards to the deployment The contents of the briefings are tailored depending on the nature of the assignment.
-The briefing also contains an instruction on the Code of Conducts (CoC) that apply during mission, and an explanation clearly stating the repercussions for any breach of the CoC.
-Furthermore, the DRC Stand-by Roster may compile relevant briefing packages as a pre-reading list if needed.
+Prior DRC experience has shown that briefing increases work satisfaction and deployee efficiency, which are both prerequisites for high-level performance.
+The contents of the briefings are tailored depending on the nature of the assignment.
+The briefing also contain an instruction on the Code of Conducts (CoC) that apply during mission, and an explanation clearly stating the repercussions for any breach of the CoC.
+Furthermore, the DRC Stand-by Roster may compile relevant briefing packages as pre-reading material as needed.
 In addition to the CoC, this includes specific information about the receiving mission or agency (mandate, structure, operational sectors and priories) and information on the context in which the mission will take place.
 The overall responsibility of the programme briefing lies with the UN agencies.

 2) Ongoing Support During the Deployment:

 During deployment, the Stand-by Roster will administer all practical and contractual issues while maintaining regular contact to verify the deployees’ well-being and assist with any needs that might arise.